Karl von Spiess

 Karl von Spiess or Spieß (20 April 1880 – 1 July 1957) was an Austrian folklorist who specialized in the study of German folklore.

 Biography

 Karl von Spiess was born in Vienna, Austria-Hungary on 20 April 1880.
 He received a Ph.D. in botany at the University of Vienna, and subsequently taught the natural sciences at a variety of gymnasiums in Vienna.
-Since 1925, von Spiess worked as a private scholar.
+From 1925 onward, von Spiess worked as a private scholar.
 At this time he was in close correspondence with Georg Hüsing and Wolfgang Schultz, with whom he discussed mythology.
 After the Anschluss, von Spiess became a Vienna associate of Amt Rosenberg. von Spiess was the author of numerous works on German folklore.
 He died in Innsbruck on 1 July 1957.